Manem-Lab/LeylaEbrahimpour/synergiqc-prediction-os/README.md

 # SynergiQc-OS Prediction

+## Overview

-This project is to predict Overal Surival (OS) for early stage (stage 1 and 2) patients of SynergiQc data.
+This project aims to predict Overall Survival (OS) for early-stage (stage 1 and 2) patients using the SynergiQc dataset.

+## Data

+### Structure

+- **Training and Test Datasets**:
-data: contains different training and test datasets based on the ROI from which radiomics have been extracted (Tumor or Non Tumor),harmonization by the method in https://doi.org/10.3389/fonc.2023.1196414, and applying feature readuction methods( Lasso or omitting multicollinearity)
+  - Based on the ROI from which radiomics have been extracted (Tumor or Non-Tumor).
+  - Harmonized by the method detailed in [Frontiers in Oncology](https://doi.org/10.3389/fonc.2023.1196414).
+  - Feature reduction methods applied (Lasso or omitting multicollinearity).

+- **data_combat**:
-data_combat: contains radiomic features harmonized by Nested-ComBat harmonization method: https://rdcu.be/dKFOE
+  - Contains radiomic features harmonized using the Nested-ComBat harmonization method as detailed in [Scientific Reports](https://rdcu.be/dKFOE).

+## Scripts

+### Directory: Src

+- **CRchu Codes**: Initial scripts for the project.
+- **Radiomics Extraction**:
-Src: contains CRchu codes which are the initial scripts.
-Radiomics extracted from Tumor (T) or Non-Tumor (N) ROIs used as features in the ML pipeline.
-Also there are codes using radiomics+clinical data as features (adding clinical data after feature selection methods).
-The codes starting with data_set are being used to creat training and test cohorts.
-In case feature reduction methods (Lasso or correlation) have been applied, the splitting is done after reduction by Lasso.
+  - Extracted from Tumor (T) or Non-Tumor (N) ROIs used as features in the ML pipeline.
+  - Codes using radiomics+clinical data as features (clinical data added after feature selection).
+- **Dataset Creation**:
+  - Scripts prefixed with `data_set` are used to create training and test cohorts.
+  - For feature reduction methods (Lasso or correlation), the splitting is done post-reduction by Lasso.

+### Directory: results-plots

-results-plots: heatmaps and bar plots of C-index for the best models.
+- Contains heatmaps and bar plots of C-index for the best models.